VictorieeMan/tech.victoriee.com/blog-site/docs/blog/posts/3_mve-browser-plugin.md

 I just tested building a browser plugin, it was easier than I thought.
 Here I'll walk you through the steps of creating a minimal working example of a browser plugin, a.k.a. the "Hello World" of browser plugins.

 First of all there are two main browser platforms out there, Chromium and Mozilla.
-They do some thimngs a little differently, but similar enough that we can build a plugin that works on both.
+They do some things a little differently, but similar enough that we can build a plugin that works on both.
 This plugin will work in both, I'll describe the firefox version, but the chromium version is very similar.

 ## What is a browser plugin?
 Simply put, a browser plugin is a program that runs in the browser.
 It can do things like modify the content of a webpage, or add new functionality to the browser.
 It's a way to extend the browser with custom functionality.
-Common examples are adblockers, password managers, and video downloaders.
+Common examples are ad blockers, password managers, and video downloaders.

 In technical terms, they are plugins that can insert html-css-js into your browser experience.